joshab-chi/Dunkin-GC-Extractor/README.md

 accounts.
 In particular:

 - **Only use it on gift cards you own** and emails in your own mailbox.
-- It opens links from your emails in a real browser. **One-time-view links can be burned** by an automated visit (see above) — that's on you to check first.
+- It opens links from your emails in a real browser.
-- Automated access may be against some retailers' or email providers' terms of service.
-Confirm you're allowed to do this before running it.
 - Output files hold spendable codes.
 The author is not liable for any loss, lost cards, account actions, or other damages arising from its use.